 The directions in the manuals called for making head yeast to make the dough rise.
 Hops and potatoes were combined with malt or sugar to make the yeast react quickly and increase the fermentation.
 The requisition for hops for the bakery at Fort Laramie in 1849 indicates the Army was sending these to some of their western posts early, but there is no record of hops at Fort Scott.
 Sugar was available at all posts, including Fort Scott.
-Head yeast was made in a special tub, which was cleansed free of grease by mixing flour and soft water from which boiled hops had been strained.
+Head yeast was made in a special tub, which was cleansed so it was free of grease by mixing flour and soft water from which boiled hops had been strained.
 Ground malt, or porter, was added and the tub covered for 24 to 36 hours to allow the yeast to rise, fall, and settle.
 Before it was used, the resulting batter was strained.

 The concentrated head yeast was diluted to make a stock yeast, which actually fermented the dough before baking.
 The stock yeast was a combination of flour, water, hops, malt, and head yeast.
 After adding malt, a portion of the head yeast was placed in a batter, which was covered for about 24 hours.
 The stock yeast had the virtue of lasting for as long as two weeks, but it was sensitive to climate and even thunderstorms.